Zov Tigra National Park

-Zov Tigra National Park (Russian: Зов Тигра национальный парк Zov Tigra natsionalnyy park), (in English, "Call of the Tiger National Park", or "Roar of the Tiger") is a mountainous refuge for the endangered Amur Tiger.
+Zov Tigra National Park (Russian: Зов Тигра национальный парк, tr.
+Zov Tigra natsionalnyy park), (in English, "Call of the Tiger National Park", or "Roar of the Tiger") is a mountainous refuge for the endangered Amur Tiger.
 The park encompasses an area of 83384 ha on the southeast coast of Russia's Far East in the federal district Primorsky Krai (in English, "Maritime Region").
 The park is about 100 km northeast of Vladivostok, on both the eastern and western slopes of the southern Sikhote-Alin mountain range, a range that runs north-south through the Primorsky Krai.
 The relatively warm waters of the Sea of Japan are to the east, the Korean peninsula to the south, and China to the West.
-The terrain in rugged and difficult to access, with heavily forested taiga coexisting with tropical species of animals and birds.
+The terrain in rugged and difficult to access, with heavily forested taiga coexisting with subtropical species of animals and birds.
 The park is relatively isolated from human development, and functions as a conservation reserve.
 Tourists may visit the portions of the park marked for recreation, but entry to the protected zones is only possible in the company of park rangers.

 Topography

 The southern end of the Primorsky maritime province was not glaciated in the most recent ice age, creating conditions for high levels of biodiversity.
 Zov Tigra occupies the highlands at the southern end of the region, on the ridge of the Sikhote-Alin mountains.
 The Milogradovik River flows from the area south to the Sea of Japan, some 50 miles to the south.
 Flowing to the north, tributaries of the Ussuri River make their way to the Amur River basin.
 These rivers drop quickly in narrow canyons with rapids known for sudden floods in the Spring rainy season.

 The mountains are rugged and isolated.
 Only a few former logging roads approach the park, and access is difficult even during the summer.
 The park's website notes that a logging road that appears on maps to the north is in fact often not passable, even with off-road vehicles.
 The mountains are medium in height, with the highest point being Mt.
 Cloud at 1,854 meters above sea level, and the lowest point in the river valley of 155 meters.
 There are 56 peaks over 1,000 meters in height.
-On the upper Ussuri/Milogradovka is a large peatland measuring 4–6 km by 1.5–2 km (Yaklanov, p.
-10), Primorye's highest bog.
+On the upper Ussuri/Milogradovka is a large peatland measuring 4–6 km by 1.5–2 km, Primorye's highest bog.